Paphiopedilum insigne 'American Hybrid'

 Infrequent repots will restrict its growth for a potential bloom.
 They'll be under threat by the challenging environment, and as they'll potentially die (so they think), a flower shaft will be produced to pass on its genes to the next generation.

-Repot every three years in the spring (& when not in bloom), using an equal share of Orchid bark & houseplant compost with the next sized pot.
-Hydrate the plant 24hrs before the tinkering with the roots to prevent the risk of transplant shock.
+Repot every three years in the spring (& when not in bloom), using Orchid Bark & the next sized pot.
+Hydrate the plant 24hrs before tinkering with the roots to prevent the risk of transplant shock.
 Slipper Orchids are better potbound for a number of reasons, including the prevention of root rot or transplant shock, and to restrict its growth for a better chance of flowering.
 So, with this in mind, we'd recommend repotting them as infrequently as possible.
 Click here for a detailed step-by-step guide on transplantation, or via this link to learn about repotting with root rot.

 Not known to be poisonous by consumption of pets and humans.
 If high quantities are eaten, it may result in vomiting, nausea and a loss of appetite.